Is your company using DISC for hiring? Then you’ll want to read this!

 A Simple Explanation Why DISC Should NOT Be Used for Hiring!

 A DISC personality assessment describes your personal preferences for dealing with people and tasks but lacks the science to put it into the context of a broader population.
-Employers don’t really care how tall Joe is compared to his friends.
-They want to know how he compares to top performers.
+Employers don’t really care that I consider myself outgoing, persuasive, patient, or analytical.
+They want to know how I compare to the rest of the world, or in the case of employers, how do I compare to top performers.

 The British Psychological Society goes further in differentiating assessments.
 Normative tests give the test taker the option of an in-between or middle response between the two extremes.
 With normative tests you are measured against population norms which give you an idea about how you and other groups of people measure up against one another.